Trump suggests Korean truce village for Kim summit - Journal du Cameroun

 US President Donald Trump suggested Monday that his summit with North Korean leader Kim Jong Un be held in the truce village that straddles the border separating the two Koreas.

-Trump has previously listed the number of locations under consideration for the historic summit — which would be the first between a sitting US president and a leader of North Korea — but this is his first public comment on a potential site.
+Trump revealed last week that two or three locations were under consideration for the historic summit — which would be the first between a sitting US president and a leader of North Korea — but this is the first time he has publicly named a potential site.

 “Numerous countries are being considered for the MEETING, but would Peace House/Freedom House, on the Border of North & South Korea, be a more Representative, Important and Lasting site than a third party country?
 Just asking!”
 Trump tweeted.

+Possible locations for the historic encounter reportedly include Singapore, Mongolia and Switzerland.

-The Peace House in Panmunjom, the truce village in the Demilitarized Zone that separates the two Koreas, was where Kim and South Korean President Moon Jae-in met Friday for a historic summit.
+The Peace House in Panmunjom — the village in the Demilitarized Zone where the 1953 armistice that halted the Korean War was signed — was where Kim and South Korean President Moon Jae-in met Friday in a major step towards easing tension on the flashpoint peninsula.

-Preparations for a Trump-Kim summit have gathered momentum since the summit, which saw North and South Korea promise to pursue the complete denuclearization of the peninsula and a permanent peace.
+Preparations for a Trump-Kim summit have gathered further momentum since Friday’s summit, which saw North and South Korea promise to pursue the complete denuclearization of the peninsula and a permanent peace.

 Seoul says North Korea has pledged to shut down its nuclear test site within weeks and invite American weapons experts to verify its closure.